 Seeking Out Educated Teachers for San Miguel de Allende

 Meg: How did the Instituto find its teachers?

 Rudy: Fred Samuelson and Sylvia Samuelson came for a three-month holiday in Mexico.
-They arrived in December in San Miguel when Christmas festivities were going on and they felt enchanted with the city, and they stayed.
-They rented a little apartment up on the hill, and Fred would go out, and walk their little dog, and one day he met Stirling Dickinson.
+They arrived in December in San Miguel when Christmas festivities were going on and they felt enchanted with the city, so they stayed.
+They rented a little apartment up on the hill, and Fred would go out and walk their little dog, and one day he met Stirling Dickinson.

 ”Where did you study?”
 Stirling asked.

 So, Stirling offered him a job teaching painting.
 That’s how most of the professors came.
 When there was an archaeologist in town, the archaeology department opened.
 When there were several writers, the writers’ workshop would open.

 Meg: So, would the right word be it was kind of organic?
 Serendipitous?

 Rudy: Yes.
 The magic of San Miguel drew amazing people.
 That first group of professors chose to live in an unknown place in a little remote city in Mexico, away from the main art scenes in New York, Chicago, and Paris.
 They came here just wanting to work and wanting to share that work.
 Every night, different families would host the rest of the faculty, and they would have critiques, and they would enrich themselves within this group.